Gghz007/blender-cgf-importer-exporter/README.md

 - full helper meshes that are entirely collision-like
 - collision-like polygons inside mixed meshes
 - corresponding NoDraw helper materials

+### Enable Full Scene Setup

+Single master switch for scene extras during geometry import:

+- asset root empty
+- node transforms
+- helper/controller target empties
+- producer cameras

+When disabled, importer keeps scene setup minimal.

+## Known Animation Issues (CAF/ANM/CAL)

+Current known issue:

+- some assets import with visibly wrong rotation/pose in Blender while the same files look correct in legacy Max CryImporter

+Most likely technical reason:

+- controller keys are correct, but they are being applied in a transform space that does not fully match Max object/bone evaluation space (rest/pre-transform/pivot chain differences)

+What this means in practice:

+- geometry/skeleton data can still be valid
+- final animated pose can still be wrong on specific rigs
+- this is under active rework in animation application logic

 ## Import Workflows